com-480-data-visualization/datavis-project-2022-datartists/README.md

 Explore the Actors Galaxy and start your journey right [here](https://com-480-data-visualization.github.io/datavis-project-2022-datartists/).

+## Data
+We used the Movie Dataset from Kaggle and more precisely the movie_metadata.csv and credits.csv.
+You can either download the whole dataset as described in the Milestone 1 part or find the only two files we used [here](https://drive.google.com/drive/folders/1Ekyfizxu2XMaapxhvsfxsvlNepxN_nwd?usp=sharing) (google drive).

 ## 1. Milestone 1

 You can find our Milestone 1 description [here](DatArtists_Milestone1.pdf).